psidex/nomad/README.md

 # Nomad

-A work-in-progress experimental web crawler that attempts to map the connections between domains.
+A work-in-progress experimental web crawler to visualise & map the connections between domains.

 ## Design